How to Raise Funds for Homeschool Costs

 • Lost income due to a parent or guardian’s full-time commitment to homeschooling

-With so many crowdfunding websites to choose from, you might be wondering which platform is right for you.
+With so many crowdfunding websites to choose from, you might be wondering which platform is right for your homeschooling fundraiser.
 As you compare the top crowdfunding sites, consider the following factors to guide you in your selection:

-• Fees, including both platform fees and payment processing fees
+• Fees—including both service and payment processing fees

 • Customer support options

-• Accessibility to funds and limitations on withdrawals and deposits
+• Accessibility to funds and limitations on withdrawals or deposits

 • Fundraiser sharing capabilities